d12frosted/elpa-mirror/gnu/llm-readme.txt

   └────

-  Here `my-openai-key' would be a variable you set up before with your Open AI key.
+  Here `my-openai-key' would be a variable you set up before with your OpenAI key.
 Or, just substitute the key itself as a string.
-It's important that you remember never to check your key into a public repository such as github, because your key must be kept private.
+It's important to remember never to check your key into a public repository such as GitHub, because your key must be kept private.
 Anyone with your key can use the API, and you will be charged.

 2.1 Open AI